 -- create encrypted stage create stage encrypted_customer_stage url='s3://customer-bucket/data/' credentials=(AWS _KEY_ID='ABCDEFGH' AWS_SECRET_KEY='12345678') encryption=(MASTER_KEY='eSxX0jzYfIamtnBKOEOxq80Au6NbSgPH5r4BDDwOaO8=');

 The master key specified in this SQL command is the Base64-encoded string of the customer’s secret master key.
 As with all other credentials, this master key is transmitted over Transport Layer Security (HTTPS) to Snowflake and is stored encrypted in metadata storage.
-Only the customer and the query-processing components of Snowflake are exposed to the master key and are therefore able to decrypt data stored in the staging location.
+Only the customer and the query-processing components of Snowflake are exposed to the master key and are therefore able to decrypt data stored in the stage.

 A benefit of named stage objects is that they can be granted to other users within a Snowflake account without revealing S3 access credentials and client-side encryption keys to those users.
 Users with the appropriate access control privileges simply reference the named stage object when loading or unloading data, without having to provide the S3 credentials, bucket details, or master key.